Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signal/README.md

 ```

 #### Swift
-In swift, the ACPCore includes ACPSignal
+In swift, the ACPCore includes ACPSignal:
 ```swift
 import ACPCore
 ```